'Believing the Myth is What Left Us Without a Son'

 2Jeff said he was right.
 He and his wife were completely nonfunctional for about the next seven days, even to the point of being able to stand up on their own.

 3This detective might have performed web searches leading up to the meeting.
 Dr. Randall Lockwood, a senior vice-president of the ASPCA used the "perfect storm" comparison in a 2006 article by Malcom Gladwell to "explain away" fatal pit bull maulings that continue to plague this country.
-After Lockwood debuted the analogy, other science whores and humane groups began using the term as well.
-Lockwood is the gravest of all science whores because it was his own published research about the "unique" behaviors of fighting dogs (pit bulls) while working at the HSUS that was used to uphold the Denver pit bull ban.
+After Lockwood debuted the analogy, other scientific and academic "ethics sell-outs" and humane groups began using the term as well.
+Lockwood is the gravest of all scientist ethical sell-outs because it was his own published research about the "unique" behaviors of fighting dogs (pit bulls) while working at the HSUS that was used to uphold the Denver pit bull ban.
 When he moved to the ASPCA in 2005, Lockwood's tune on pit bulls changed.
 Please note that 100% of Lockwood's presumptions in his 2006 statement are categorically false concerning the death of Daxton Borchardt.

 "A fatal dog attack is not just a dog bite by a big or aggressive dog," Lockwood went on.
 "It is usually a perfect storm of bad human-canine interactions—the wrong dog, the wrong background, the wrong history in the hands of the wrong person in the wrong environmental situation.
 I've been involved in many legal cases involving fatal dog attacks, and, certainly, it's my impression that these are generally cases where everyone is to blame.
 You've got the unsupervised three-year-old child wandering in the neighborhood killed by a starved, abused dog owned by the dogfighting boyfriend of some woman who doesn't know where her child is.
 It's not old Shep sleeping by the fire who suddenly goes bonkers.
 Usually there are all kinds of other warning signs." - Randall Lockwood, 2006.